jbhopkins/bioxtasraw/installer/readme_making_mac_installer.txt

-Making the mac installer users pyinstaller (tested on 3.4.0).
+Making the mac installer uses pyinstaller (tested on 3.6.0).
 This must be done with miniconda to properly package the LLVMLite package for numba.
 In order to set up the proper build environment, simply install from source as in the RAW documentation, then additionally install pyinstaller through pip: pip install pyinstaller.